unnikrishnan-r/Bootstrap-Portfolio-FSF-HW2/README.md

 3. Sticky Footer
 4. Use of tooltip (on icons instead of buttons)
 5. Form groups
-6. Responsive Images (pending implementation)
+6. Responsive Images
+7. Flex